 Warning: PLEASE read the tide timings before you visit Holy Island.
 It’s important or your car could get stuck in the water and someone will have to save you.

-Here you can walk over the island, visit the Lindisfarne Castle or the Lindisfarne Priory where the Vikings raided the Abbey and attacked the monks residing there at the time.
 Or, head to St Aidan’s winery and sample some locally distilled mead, always a favourite.

 Alnwick Castle & The Alnwick Garden